rwinkhart/sshyp/README.md

 # Installation
 Arch Linux (x86_64, aarch64)

+Note: currently unavailable in the AUR (the older version, "rpass", will remain available until sshyp is stable)

 sshyp releases are available in the Arch User Repository as 'sshyp'.

 Install with your preferred AUR helper or use: